cluis-lopez/Pi-K8s/README.md

 `<none>                  <none>            83034bdb323d   16 hours ago   547MB
 ```

-- Tagg your newly created image using your repository in the tag name using:
+- Tagg your newly created image using your repository in the tag name:

 `docker image tag <your repo hostname/ip>:<your repo port>/<tagname>:<version>`

 example with the above image using a local repository:

     `docker image tag 192.168.1.111:5000/clopez/csap-arm:latest 8303`

 - Pull the tagged image on the repository using:

 `docker pull <your repo hostname/ip>:<your repo port>/<tagname>:<version>`

 - Check your repo contains the just uploaded image using:

 `curl -X GET <your repo hostname/ip>:<your repo port>/v2/_catalog`

 You reppository should answer with a json object like:

 `{"repositories":["clopez/csap","clopez/csap-arm"]}`

 ## Deploy you kubernets deployment and create a service

 ## Troubleshoot containers in the Raspberrys

+In modern K8s distros, like Rancher/K3s, container engine has moved from **Docker** to **containerd**